Hungarian Fresh Pasta:

 1. Grate dough balls on the coarse side of a grater.
 Don't let them pile up or they may stick together - spread on a baking sheet.

 3. Cook in plenty of salted water and give them about 7 minutes after the water comes back to a boil to become tender all the way through.
-Strain them out and tumble with a few drops of olive oil to keep them from sticking together.
+Strain them out and tumble with a few drops of butter or olive oil to keep them from sticking together.

 4. DRIED: spread out on cloth and sun dry or spread on baking sheets and dry in a barely warm oven.
 Shuffle occasionally for even drying.